finity69x2/toggle-control-button-row/README.md

         show_header_toggle: false
         entities:
         ## USE THIS CONFIG TO HAVE IT MATCH YOUR THEME ##
-          - type: custom:toggle-control-button-row
+          - type: custom:toggle-control-button
             name: Basement Bath Default Button Row
             entity: light.sengled_e11g13_03070a4c_1
             customTheme: false
         ## USE THIS CONFIG TO USE A DEFAULT CUSTOM THEME
-          - type: custom:toggle-control-button-row
+          - type: custom:toggle-control-button
             name: Basement Bath Custom Button Row
             entity: light.basement_bath_light
             customTheme: true
         ## USE THIS CONFIG TO USE A 'CUSTOMZED' CUSTOM THEME
-          - type: custom:toggle-control-button-row
+          - type: custom: toggle-control-button
             name: Basement Bath Customized Button Row
             entity: light.sengled_e11g13_03070a4c_1
             customTheme: true